 - Exit at the close when the five-day RSI ends above 65.

-Alternatively, you can enter at the next day’s open with a slightly lower total return.
+Alternatively, you can apply pullback strategies and enter the forex trading market at the next day’s open with a slightly lower total return, taking advantage of potential pullbacks.

-How has this simple strategy performed since the inception of SPY (The ETF that tracks the S&P 500)?
+How have these simple trading strategies performed since the inception of SPY (The ETF that tracks the S&P 500) stock price?

 - CAGR is 8.3% (buy and hold 10.5%)